teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employee-matters.md

 [An alternative to employee options/equity grants](https://signalvnoise.com/posts/2987-an-alternative-to-employee-optionsequity-grants). [*Jason Fried*](https://twitter.com/jasonfried), 2011.

-[Employee Equity: How Much](http://avc.com/2010/11/employee-equity-how-much/)? [*Fred Wilson*](https://twitter.com/fredwilson), 2011.
-For the first 3-5 hires, equity grants are more art than science.
-After that, when the business is starting to scale up, Fred offers some formulas to help set the size of employee equity grants.

 [The 14 Crucial Questions About Stock Options](https://blog.wealthfront.com/stock-options-14-crucial-questions/).
 Andy Rachleff, Wealthfront, 2014.
 A nice overview of issues to consider before negotiating an equity incentive package.

-[First employee of startup ?
-You are probably getting screwed ](http://blog.itlater.com/first-employee-of-startup-you-are-probably-getting-screwed/)!
+[First Employee of a Startup?
+You're Probably Getting Screwed](http://blog.itlater.com/first-employee-of-startup-you-are-probably-getting-screwed/)!
 Boris Dinkevich (2011).
 Boris lays down some simple math to help early employees compare their employee equity deal to the VC's investment equity deal.

 ## Restricted Stock

-Restricted stock is normal "common stock," but the company will have certain rights to buy the stock back from you in certain circumstances.
+In a restricted stock grant, the employee owns normal "common stock," but the company has the right to buy the stock back in certain circumstances.

 # Vesting